-- ❖ The US Army Corps of Engineer (USACE) informed UNDP on 11 May 2009 that USACE will no longer be involved in any activities on the site connected to UNDP's contract.
+- The US Army Corps of Engineer (USACE) informed UNDP on 11 May 2009 that USACE will no longer be involved in any activities on the site connected to UNDP's contract.
 Of note is the Project Document signed stipulating that Department of State will provide the Owner's Engineer US Army Corps of Engineers (USACE) services as an in-kind contribution.
 The MoU between UNDP and Department of State was signed in November 2007.
 As a remedial action, UNDP has signed a contract to the amount of approximately 160,000 USD with an Iraqi Company to provide the site engineering supervision.
 This arrangement does not adequately fill the gap, which included nine international engineers and seven national site supervisors.
-Therefore, UNDP has been forced to increase allocation of its existing staff to Basrah Children's Hospital, which has been raised to include four part-time and one full-time staff. - It was identified that the supply of electricity of 11 KV by other partners will not be an adequate load for the hospital requirements.
+Therefore, UNDP has been forced to increase allocation of its existing staff to Basrah Children's Hospital, which has been raised to include four part-time and one full-time staff. - ❖ It was identified that the supply of electricity of 11 KV by other partners will not be an adequate load for the hospital requirements.
 Therefore, there is a need to identify funds for another project to bring in 33 KV.
 This could prove a challenge if funding is not identified for this separate project.
 A project concept note was prepared and approved within the UNDP Peer Review Process.
-UNDP took this issue to the Local Government and established the importance of the case, which has now been approved by the Local Government. - ❖ The Basrah Children's Hospital was due to open in July 2010, but did not due to the lack of power until October 2010. - ❖ The Basrah Children's Hospital is a red zone movement.
+UNDP took this issue to the Local Government and established the importance of the case, which has now been approved by the Local Government.

+- ❖ The Basrah Children's Hospital was due to open in July 2010, but did not due to the lack of power until October 2010. - ❖ The Basrah Children's Hospital is a red zone movement.
 The drawdown has affected movement/ - ❖ Roads and Parking package contractor has failed to satisfactorily finish the work due to major defects appeared after heavy rainfall.
 UNDP resolved the red zone movement problems through a third party consultant to inspect the BCH roads construction.
-This action was to quality control and assess physical damage to the roads surface, imperfections, shrinkages or other faults and to recommend repairs for the contractor to attend to, under the supervision of the third party consultant.
-The performance guarantee for the roads and parking package has been extended till 17/02/2012 in order to cover the defects period.
+This action was taken for quality control and assessment of the physical damage to the roads surface, imperfections, shrinkages or other faults and to recommend repairs for the contractor to attend to, under the supervision of the third party consultant.
+The performance guarantee for the roads and parking package has been extended till 17/02/2012 in order to cover the defects period. - Several meetings held to agree on the methodology of repairing the defects appeared in the Roads and Parking package during the defects liability period. - ❖ UNDP Iraq together with MoH has made every effort to work with Al Dhaffer a methodology and a procedure for the repair.
+The final date to start the works was set up for November 13, 2011.
+After this date UNDP received a formal letter from the contractor mentioning his inability to do the repairs. - ❖ The Requesting Unit together with UNDP Legal Support Office have been notified to cash the Performance Bond as the Contractor did not comply to the terms and conditions in the contract.